IELTS Problem Solution Essay sample 5.5-9 band answers

 Body Paragraph 1 (Problems)

-increasing stress, while goods are delayed, harming national economies.
+reducing productivity and increasing stress, while goods are delayed, harming

+national economies.
 Secondly, environmental damage is immense.
-Cars are a leading contributor to
+Cars are a

-carbon emissions, exacerbating climate change.
-Moreover, urban air pollution
+leading contributor to carbon emissions, exacerbating climate change.
+Moreover,

-caused by vehicle exhaust is linked to respiratory illnesses and premature
+urban air pollution caused by vehicle exhaust is linked to respiratory

 Body Paragraph 2 (Solutions)

-should invest heavily in sustainable transport, including high-speed rail,
+systemic reform.
+Governments should invest heavily in sustainable transport,

-walking, and remote working offers practical alternatives.
-Crucially,
+level, promoting cycling, walking, and remote working offers practical

-international cooperation on clean energy and vehicle standards is also
+alternatives.
+Crucially, international cooperation on clean energy and vehicle

 Conclusion: